-This PayPal Complete Payments with Custom Card Fields and Virtual Terminal agreement ("CCF/VT Agreement") is a contract between you (the "Merchant") and PayPal, Inc. (“PayPal”, “we”, “us” or “our”), and applies to your use of PayPal Complete Payments with Customer Card Field ("CCF"), and your use of Virtual Terminal when you’ve integrated PayPal Complete Payments with Custom Card Fields (collectively, the "Products").
-Each of the Products includes the PayPal services listed in this CCF/VT Agreement and as described more fully on our website.
-You must read, agree with and accept all of the terms and conditions contained in this CCF/VT Agreement.
-By using any of the Products, you agree to comply with all of the terms and conditions in this CCF/VT Agreement, so please read all of the terms and conditions carefully.
+This Advanced Credit and Debit Card Payments and Virtual Terminal agreement (“ACP/VT Agreement”) is a contract between you (the “Merchant”) and PayPal, Inc. (“PayPal”, “we”, “us”, or “our”), and applies to your use of advanced credit and debit card payments (“ACP”), and your use of Virtual Terminal (“VT”) when you’ve integrated ACP (collectively, the “Products”).
+Each of the Products includes the PayPal services listed in this ACP/VT Agreement and as described more fully on our website.
+You must read, agree with and accept all of the terms and conditions contained in this ACP/VT Agreement.
+By using any of the Products, you agree to comply with all of the terms and conditions in this ACP/VT Agreement, so please read all of the terms and conditions carefully.

-This CCF/VT Agreement applies in addition to the PayPal User Agreement and any other agreement to which you have entered into with PayPal (collectively "PayPal Agreements") to your use of the PayPal services through the Products.
-If any inconsistency exists between the terms of the PayPal User Agreement and this CCF/VT Agreement then, except for Express Checkout, the terms of this CCF/VT Agreement shall control in connection with your use of the PayPal services through any Product.
+This ACP/VT Agreement applies in addition to the PayPal User Agreement and any other agreement to which you have entered into with PayPal (collectively “PayPal Agreements”) to your use of the PayPal services through the Products.
+If any inconsistency exists between the terms of the PayPal User Agreement and this ACP/VT Agreement then, except for Express Checkout, the terms of this ACP/VT Agreement shall control in connection with your use of the PayPal services through any Product.
 The terms of the PayPal User Agreement shall control for any inconsistency for Express Checkout.

 1. Credit Report Authorization.